Public health notice: Outbreak of E. coli infections linked to Pillsbury brand Pizza Pops

 - New Brunswick (1)

 People became sick between early October and late November 2025.
-Of the cases reported, four people have been hospitalized and there have been no deaths.
+Of the cases reported, five people have been hospitalized and there have been no deaths.
 People who became sick are between 1 and 87 years of age.
-An equal number of females and males became sick.
+Just over half of the people who became ill are female (52%).

 Many people who became sick reported eating or handling Pillsbury brand Pizza Pops.
 The investigation is ongoing and it is possible that additional sources may be identified.